MRJ-XZ/imported-exported-items/README.md

 # import-export
-A Program that keeps the history of your imported / exported using C# WPF and Sqlite .
+A Program that keeps the history of your imported / exported items using C# WPF and Sqlite .